 By John McClaughry

-John McClaughry is vice president of the Ethan Allen Institute, online at ethanallen.org.
+John McClaughry is a former state legislator and is vice president of the Ethan Allen Institute, online at www.ethanallen.org.